How did that go again,

-But this closed space is everything that I need -
+But this closed space is everything I need -

-I have erected the walls called distance against all;
+Brick by brick I have built the walls called distance;

 burned each bridge that were once silver and gold.

-The treacherous moat of silence keep the phantom siege at bay,
+A moat of silence keep the phantom siege at bay.

-This castle of one will herald an untold peace.
+This castle of one is my own peace.